romanzdk/tech-demo-python-packaging/README.md

 The environment variable [`PYTHONPATH` and `sys.path`](https://docs.python.org/3/library/sys.html#sys.path) do define where the python interpreter looks for new modules.
-That variable was and is often manipulated to fullfill the developers needs.
+That variable was and is often manipulated to fulfil the developers needs.
 Today is no need anymore for risky and unstable hacks like this.

 The solution is the [Development Mode](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode)